 What comes under Quick assets?

 The total of a business’s cash, cash equivalents like certificates of deposit, savings accounts, Treasury bills maturing in 90 days, marketable securities like publicly listed stocks and bonds, commercial paper, and receivables.
 It excludes other current assets i.e inventory and prepaid like prepaid premiums, which cannot be converted into cash immediately.

 What comes under Current Liabilities?

 Current liabilities are the obligations that should be met in a year.
 They comprise long-term debt interest that will be paid in the next year.
 Salaries, taxes, interest, services, and insurance are some examples.

 Ideal quick ratio

-A Ideal quick ratio is supposed to be 1:1.
-A firm with a quick ratio of lower than one would be unable to completely repay its current liabilities.
+An Ideal quick ratio is supposed to be 1:1.
+A firm with a quick ratio lower than one would be unable to completely repay its current liabilities.

 Ratios are indicators of efficiency for a company, but they do not provide an accurate description of the company’s fitness.
 If a company has a significant number of accounts receivable that is due for payment after a long period of time (say, 120 days) and important company expenditures and accounts payable that are overdue for immediate payment, the quick ratio may appear healthier even if the company is about to run out of money.
 In comparison, if the company has secured immediate payment or cash from consumers and long terms from vendors, it will get a quite low quick ratio while also being quite stable.

-More rigorous study of all major payables and receivables in accordance with market sentiments, as well as modifying input data appropriately, would provide more reasonable results and implementable perspectives.
+A more rigorous study of all major payables and receivables according to market sentiments and modifying input data appropriately would provide more reasonable results and implementable perspectives.